mishqatabid/WriteUps/VulnHub/Kioptrix_Level1.md

 This shows number of services running on the target including ssh, http, smb, etc.

-As per the results obtained, these are the most exploitable services we can use to enter into a system.
-Now, let's look for a way to enter into the target.

-First I go to the web page as http service is running but we get nothing much and it gives us a default test page.
+First I go to the web page as `http service` is running but we get nothing much and it gives us a default test page.

 ![2](https://github.com/user-attachments/assets/1faaf1d5-03f5-449a-8fa4-36130266066d)